ALASdoo/alasdoo_com/content/jobs/qa-lead.md

 layout: single
 ---

+_ALAS doo is a web development and quality assurance service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
+We go the extra-mile to build a motivated and diverse pool of extraordinary talents to ensure that our services always go above and beyond our clients’ needs.
+Quality Assurance is our passion and specialty._

-> We are searching for a lead QA engineer as a full time employee located in Novi Sad, Serbia.
+> Driven by these, we are looking to hire a talented Quality Assurance Lead for full-time employment in Novi Sad, Serbia.
 >
-> In this role, you will be responsible for leading QA initiatives, implementing QA best practices and tools, and managing the QA team.
+> You will be responsible for leading QA initiatives, implementing QA best practices and tools, and managing the QA team, as we continue to offer our global clients unmatched service quality.
 >
-> You will be able to gain experience how to work in an international team with highly skilled people, how to make a product more stable and more usable for the final users.
+> We are opening our doors to talents who are enthusiastic about software quality, and are looking to build their knowledge and experience in diverse areas.

 ### RESPONSIBILITIES
 * Define QA strategy (e.g. manual, automated) to be implemented per application area / feature / scrum team